OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * D) and/or defined by technical scope, i.e. attribute level permissions - defined by controller, regulation,  PI Subject, regulation and technical requirement.
 Type of PI, its purpose, context (Confidentiality, Consent Type, Sensitive Information) and sharing. {PI Category, Purpose Category, Sharing}

 The receipt has the Consent Type field in which the scope can be defined as 'Explicit' or a 'Non-Explicit', Consent Type.
 Explicit indicates conformance with the MVCR explicit requirements and/or linking to jurisdictional or domain specific notice, and 3rd party sharing consent requirements.
-Non-Expicit is non-explicit and has no compliance claims.
+Non-Explicit is non-explicit and has no compliance claims.
 Providing flexibility for implementation and adoption without the burden of legal compliance obligations for the implementor. (see conformance table)

 ### 3 Notational Conventions for Conformance